JamesChung/reference-docs/go-reference.md

 The primary use of init functions today is to initialize package-level variables that can’t be configured in a single assignment.

 You should only declare a single init function per package, even though Go allows you to define multiple.

+### Versioning

+Go supports two ways for creating the different import paths:

+* Create a subdirectory within your module named vN, where N is the major version of your module.
+For example, if you are creating version 2 of your module, call this directory v2.
+Copy your code into this subdirectory, including the README and LICENSE files.

+* Create a branch in your version control system.
+You can either put the old code on the branch or the new code.
+Name the branch vN if you are putting the new code on the branch, or vN-1 if you are putting the old code there.
+For example, if you are creating version 2 of your module and want to put version 1 code on the branch, name the branch v1.